ssoready/SSOReady-public-handbook/static/README.md

 Fortunately for us and our early customers, our existing investors such as Y Combinator have provided our business with significant financial resources.
 SSOReady therefore will not seek additional financing in the near future, instead focusing resources on product development and customer satisfaction.

+## For potential investors

 Potential investors should understand our expectations.
 We don't consider fundraising an end unto itself and would generally prefer to spend time operating our business.
 For this reason, we tend to decline investment meetings unless we have already initiated a capital raise.
 Moreover, potential investors should understand that we prize patience, ambition, and partnership above valuation; after all, when we raise capital, we invite additional owners to share in our business.

 Having noted the above, kindly direct investment inquiries to [ned.oleary@ssoready.com](mailto:ned.oleary@ssoready.com).

+## For existing investors

+We share a monthly investor update via email.
+It arrives in your inbox on the first Friday of each month, typically some time between 12pm and 5pm San Francisco time.
+This update adheres to a consistent format that highlights our operating metrics first and then discusses several qualitative updates regarding material changes to our business.

+If you have been expecting an investor update and have not yet heard from us, please get in touch.
+In all likelihood, this means we need to debug email deliverability issues.